 Contention resolution is an important part of RLC/MAC protocol operation, especially because one channel allocation can be used to transfer a number of LLC frames.
-Contention resolution applies for both dynamic and fixed allocation medium access modes.
 Contention resolution does not apply to the packet request procedures while in dedicated mode for an MS supporting DTM.